gclaramunt/scala-reggen/README.md

 A category theory based approach to generic programming, where each datatype is described by a functor polynomial and defining a function used to fold each regular functor class.

+After all, a fold is originated by the unique homomorphism that exists between the initial algebra and any other algebra, what's the problem?

 In homage to Miles Sabin's awesome [Shapeless](https://github.com/milessabin/shapeless) this library should be eventually called "Useless"

 Sample code